huri000/SwiftEntryKit/README.md

 **Display Priority** - The display priority of the entry determines whether it can dismiss other entries or be dismissed by them.

-**Display Duration** - The display duration of the entry (Counted from the moment the entry is finished it's entrance animation).
+**Display Duration** - The display duration of the entry (Counted from the moment the entry has finished the entrance animation).

 **Position Constraints** - Constraints that tie the entry tightly to the screen contexts, for example: Height, Width, Max Width, Additional Vertical Offset.